 Check the Web Host (MySQL Server)

 You know that your server has something to offer if you can not connect to a database by going to phpMyAdmin.
-Does not mean you are running down your MySQL server.
+It does not mean you are running down your MySQL server.
 It might mean that your user hasn’t enough permission.

 If you receive the denied access error, you should contact your Host immediately to fix the error when you connect to PhpMyAdmin or testconnection.php results.